 Many companies have developed comprehensive strategies to include the use of these agile contributors to help them improve operational performance, lower labor costs, source rare or hard-to-find talent and inform future staffing decisions, and provide more organizational flexibility as market conditions change.
-But forward-thinking Talent Leaders at organizations of all sizes are including contingent workers as part of a workforce strategy that anticipates where the business expertise needed to support tomorrow.
+But forward-thinking talent leaders at organizations of all sizes are including contingent workers as part of a workforce strategy that anticipates where the business expertise needs to support tomorrow.

 Work will continue to evolve.
-The preference many workers have for flexible, location-independent work and the role that the technology has played in making this kind of work possible has had an impact on the rapid growth of the contingent workforce.
+The preference many workers have for flexible, location-independent work and the role that technology plays in making this kind of work possible has had an impact on the rapid growth of the contingent workforce.
 And there will always be a need to close the gaps between employees and employers to gain alignment on what both need to move ahead.